rails/rails/guides/source/association_basics.md

 author.books.empty?
 ```

 NOTE: When we use `author.books`, the data is not immediately loaded from the database.
-Instead, it sets up a query that will be executed when you actually try to use the data, for example, by calling methods that require data like each, size, empty?, etc. By calling `author.books.load`, you explicitly trigger the query to load the data from the database immediately.
+Instead, it sets up a query that will be executed when you actually try to use the data, for example, by calling methods that require data like each, size, empty?, etc. By calling `author.books.load`, before calling other methods which use the data, you explicitly trigger the query to load the data from the database immediately.
 This is useful if you know you will need the data and want to avoid the potential performance overhead of multiple queries being triggered as you work with the association.

 But what if you want to reload the cache, because data might have been changed by some other part of the application?
 Just call [`reload`](https://api.rubyonrails.org/classes/ActiveRecord/Relation.html#method-i-reload) on the association: